• Skip to primary navigation

 You can also contact organizations that work with families of disabled children or specifically with people diagnosed with cerebral palsy.
 They will have a lot of legal contacts and may be able to recommend the right lawyer for your situation.

-An expert attorney can give you the advice and information you need to take legal action and make other important decisions that will impact your child’s life.
+An expert attorney can give you the advice and information you need to take legal action and make other important decisions impacting your child’s life.

 Get Matched with a Leading Birth InjuryCerebral Palsy Attorney in Your Area